canonical/ubuntu-cloud-docs/aws/aws-explanation/eks-snaps.rst

 ===============================

-The EKS worker images bundle several snaps that provide kubernetes components.
+The EKS worker images bundle several snaps that provide Kubernetes components.
 This page will provide a brief explanation on what snaps are bundled and why.

 Snaps